James Long (Australian politician): State politics

 Long was a founding member of the Tasmanian Workers' Political League in 1903, attending the league's first conference as a delegate from Mount Lyell.
 He was elected to the Tasmanian House of Assembly at the 1903 Tasmanian state election, winning the seat of Lyell as one of the first Labor MPs in Tasmania.

-As members of parliament did no, Long initially continued to work as a miner following his election to parliament.
+As members of parliament did not receive a full-time salary at the time, Long initially continued to work as a miner following his election to parliament.
 He was subsequently dismissed by Mount Lyell's general manager Robert Sticht and blacklisted from the local mining industry, with Sticht describing him as "an undesirable character of bad repute".

 Long was appointed to the Tasmanian royal commission into wages and wage earners in 1906, where he advocated for a fair day's wage for a fair day's work.
 He subsequently moved a motion in the House of Assembly calling on the government to institute minimum wage and maximum work week legislation, which was defeated by two votes.
 Long briefly served as a minister in John Earle's government in 1909, holding the lands, works, mines and agriculture portfolios for a period of one week before the government's defeat.
 He moved to the new multi-member seat of Darwin at the 1909 state election, resigning on 28 February 1910 to stand for the Senate.